Khululiwe/2401FTDS_Python_Webinar_Notebooks/README.md

 ## 2401FTDS Python Webinar Notebooks

-This repo holds all the notebooks utilised in webianrs across the Python sprint.
+This repo holds all the notebooks utilised in webinars across the Python sprint.